 - juice from 1/2 the lime

-- 2 tablespoons honey - sweeten to taste
+- 2 tablespoons honey (sweeten to taste)

 - pinch salt

 - Refrigerate the can of unsweetened coconut milk the night before – Refrigerating the canned coconut milk will cause the coconut solids and liquids to separate in the can.
 We are using the coconut solids from the can.
 Note – If your can of coconut milk is mostly solid, use the whole can.
-If it half solid, half liquid, use 3/4 of the whole can (all solids, some liquid).
-It the solids are less than half, add another can to get more solids.
+If it half solid, use 3/4 of the whole can (all solids, some liquid).
+If the solids are less than half, add another can to get more solids.
 If there are no solids, try another can.

-- Blend the ice cream – Add all of the ingredients to a blender or food processor and blend until smooth and creamy.
+- Add all of the ingredients to a blender or food processor and blend until smooth and creamy.
 This may take about 3 minutes.

 - When ready to serve, remove the ice cream from the freezer and let sit at room temperature for a few minutes to soften.
-Serve on an ice cream cone or in a bowl and enjoy!
+Serve on an ice cream cone or in a bowl and Enjoy!

-- We are using canned coconut milk, and not carton coconut milk.
+- Coconut Milk – Refrigerate the can of coconut milk overnight.
+This will separate the coconut solids and liquid.
+Do not use carton coconut milk.
 If there are hardly any coconut solids in the can, try another can.

-- The ice cream freezes well and will need a few minutes on the counter to soften slightly.
+- Defrost Slightly – The ice cream freezes well and will need a few minutes on the counter to soften slightly.